 As adults, we don’t take exams that often.
 Part of the nerves and stress relating to the PMP exam comes from not knowing what to expect.
 You can prepare for the exam by revising the material from the knowledge areas of the PMBOK® Guide, but that should be only part of your preparation.
 You can also practice what the exam will be like by working through sample questions in a realistic, online environment.
 A PMP exam simulator provides this.
 Sitting sample tests with an exam simulator will help you face the real exam confidently.

-Here are the 7 criteria to consider when selecting a PMP exam simulator to best suit your needs:
+Here are the 7 criteria to consider when selecting the best PMP exam simulator that will suit your needs:

 One of the most important criteria is making sure you choose a PMP exam simulator from a Registered Education Provider (R.E.P).
 A R.E.P. is an organization approved by PMI, and the certification and logo shows you that the product meets established quality standards.

 Studying for the PMP exam can be expensive when you include training materials, books and the exam fees.
 You will probably have a budget for your PMP journey, so compare the prices of PMP exam simulators and select one that provides the highest level of quality for a price you can afford.

 Ensure that the PMP Exam Simulator is based on the most recent PMBOK® Guide

 Don’t waste time using an exam simulator that isn’t based on the most recent PMBOK Guide!
 It sounds simple, but be sure to check that the PMP exam simulator you are looking at is actually based on the latest version.
 If it isn’t, you could waste a lot of time on questions (and answers) that will not accurately reflect what the exam will be like.